 Our sector experience

 Rollits agricultural sector experience dates backs to the firm's formation in 1841.
-Our historical connection to Hull led to us working with agricultural companies in the city as wealth poured in to farms from trawler-owner families.
+Our historical connection to Hull led to us working with agricultural companies in the city as wealth poured in to farms from trawler-owner families and other successful businesses.
 Rollits acts for many farmers and land owners and fully understands the sector's key issues.
 We now work with farmers and landowners across Yorkshire, Cumbria, Nottinghamshire, Lincolnshire and throughout the country.
-We are recognised by Chambers and The Legal 500 as one of Yorkshire's best agriculture firms, rating extremely highly in the last five years.
+We are recognised by Chambers and The Legal 500 as one of Yorkshire's best agriculture firms, rating extremely highly in the last ten years.

 Why use Rollits?